• Skip to main content

 The three types of protein powders I’ve found to be the most likely tolerated by people with Hashimoto’s are: hydrolyzed beef protein, pea protein, and hemp protein.
 Pea protein and hemp protein are plant based proteins.
 However, while generally well tolerated, they are not complete proteins (they don’t contain all essential amino acids), and hemp protein may be problematic for some people with estrogen dominance concerns.
 Of the three, hydrolyzed beef protein is the best tolerated.

-After many years of encouragement from my readers, I finally developed my own Rootcology AI Paleo Protein (unflavored hydrolyzed beef), Paleo Protein (hydrolyzed beef, vanilla flavor), and Organic Pea Protein powders to provide an easily absorbed protein source for people with Hashimoto’s.
+After many years of encouragement from my readers, I finally developed my own line of protein powders to provide an easily absorbed protein source for people with Hashimoto’s, including:

 What are FODMAPs and how do they affect Hashimoto’s?